BibhuS/Notes/Python + Machine Learning + Deep Learning/Machine Learning The Complete Reference/2- Simple Linear Regression/ReadMe.md

 - There are two types of relationships available one is  **deterministic (or functional) relationships** and second one is **statistical relationships**, simple linear regression will deals with second one.

 ###### 2.1.1 - Deterministic (or Functional) Relationships:
-- one of the simple example to define deterministic relationship is the relationship between Celsius and Fahrenheit.
+- One of the simple example to define deterministic relationship is the relationship between Celsius and Fahrenheit.
 - Please find the below data points to understand the relationship.
 - In deterministic relationships, the equation exactly describes the relationship between the two variables.